Q: Where do you tutor?

 Q: How much do you charge?

 A: Please contact me for current rates.
 I do ask for a two-session advance deposit – after completing those first two sessions I bill monthly (after every four sessions).
-Payment and can be made online via Chase QuickPay, Zelle, PayPal, or Venmo.
+Payment and can be made online via Chase QuickPay, Zelle, or Venmo.

 Q: How often should students meet with you?